andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 In the case of Velux, is this a genuine environmental initiative with significant impact, or is it greenwashing?
 We can hope for the first, but only time will tell.

 There is no clear line between greenwashing and green marketing, and it can be difficult to tell the difference in practice.
-The European Comission is working on regulation which should hinder companies from making misleading claims about environmental merits of their products and services ([Green Claims 2025](https://environment.ec.europa.eu/topics/circular-economy/green-claims_en)).
-There are also companies that deliberately avoid talking about their environmental improvement activities for fear of being perceived as greenwashers.
+The European Comission is working on regulation to  hinder companies from making misleading claims about environmental merits of their products and services ([Green Claims 2025](https://environment.ec.europa.eu/topics/circular-economy/green-claims_en)).
+There are also companies that deliberately avoid talking about their environmental improvement activities in common terms for fear of being perceived as greenwashers, instead they use synonyms that create positive connotatons in consumers' minds.
 This behavior is called greenhushing.
 #### How to avoid greenwashing?
 Fortunately, there are some benchmarks that can help us determine if a company or product is truly green or if it is simply "greenwashed".
-One of these indicators is a company's (manufacturer's) documentation of environmental and social considerations, such as an ESG report.
+One of these indicators is a company's (manufacturer's) documentation of environmental and social considerations, an ESG report e.g..

 Every year, in an ESG report, companies publish information on how they apply up-to-date (and not outdated) sustainability measures in their operations and development.
 When reading ESG reports, it's essential to examine whether the company's environmental actions are in proportion to its activities or products.
 Does the scale of the company's sustainability initiatives match the environmental problems caused by the company's operations?
 If the initiatives are too vague, frivolous and disproportionate, it is greenwashing.